Nico-Merck/fluorescent-microplastic-detection/README.md

 - **Data folder**
   - `ipi_images/`: Selection of recorded interferometric particle images (classified as bubble or polypropylene particle).
+  - `manual_synchronisation/`: Contains three manually synchronised examples linking interferometric images with their corresponding fluorescence spectra.
+    These data illustrate the relation between particle size, speckle structure, and spectral intensity or shape.
   - `spectral_data/`: Fluorescence spectra from all measurement series.
     - `spectra_as_csv/`: Raw spectra from individual measurement series stored as CSV files.
     - `data_dict_XX.npy`: NumPy dictionaries containing all spectra of a given measurement series.